I'm Bridget Hoadley, the human behind Elastic Design – multidisciplinary design studio (currently) based in Melbourne.

 The name Elastic Design reflects my ability to stretch my creative muscles across disciplines, excelling at branding, illustration, and beyond.

 At the core of Elastic Design is my straight-up, no fuss approach.
-I believe in clear communication, both in our designs and our interactions.
+I believe in clear communication, both in my designs and my interactions.
 I draw on my dyslexic superpowers, seeing the big picture and conveying impactful stories with simplicity and heart.
-My designs are insightful, compelling, and always created with real human needs in mind.
+My designs are insightful, compelling, and always created with humans in mind.

 Creative mindset